Avinash79915/We-learn/Welearn-frontend-hackathon/README.md

 Don't forget, engagement with the community is very important to learn any skill faster.

 ## The Solution
-MeTrack is a website where you can find top-rated tech videos and tutorials in the form of a course.
+We learn is a website where you can find top-rated tech videos and tutorials in the form of a course.

 This is how we solve this problem for our fellow developers who are learning to code.